Gary MacKenzie: St Mirren

 MacKenzie joined Scottish Championship side St Mirren in June 2016, signing a one-year contract with the club.
 After establishing himself as a first team regular and scoring 5 goals, MacKenzie agreed a one-year contract extension with the club in May 2017.

 Despite suffering from injuries MacKenzie was able to play 18 times for Saints and helped them lift the 2017–18 Scottish Championship title, which lead to him signing a further one-year contract extension in May 2018.

 Injury once again led to MacKenzie missing a large part of the following season, after he had to undergo surgery in August 2018.
 He finally returned to playing in March 2019, and managed to play seven matches to help Saints avoid relegation from the Scottish Premiership.
 He signed a further one-year contract extension in June 2019.

 In June 2020, MacKenzie left Saints when his contract expired.

 Peterhead

-MacKenzie joined Peterhead in the summer of 2020, and would make 7 appearances for the Blue Toon before retiring in March 2021.
+MacKenzie joined Peterhead in the summer of 2020, and made seven appearances for the Blue Toon before retiring in March 2021.